 3. How will I measure students’ abilities?

-What will provide you with reliable evidence during the course that your students are learning and, at the end of the course, that they have obtained/mastered the abilities you envisioned at the beginning of the course?
-This is the part where you choose assignments, activities, and other methods of assessment.
+What will provide you with reliable evidence during the course that your students are learning and at the end of the course that they have obtained/mastered the abilities you envisioned at the beginning of the course?
+This is the part where you choose assignments, activities and other methods of assessment.
 For example, will you have weekly quizzes? objective tests? original research papers? presentations? performances? group or individual projects?
 Assessment is an important aspect of student learning.
-Make sure to think carefully when pairing assessment to with learning objectives.
-For more on assessment design see our Assessing Student Learning page.
+Make sure to think carefully when pairing assessments with learning objectives.
+For more on assessment design see our Assessing student learning page.

 The syllabus provides the instructor and students with a contract, a common reference point that sets the stage for learning throughout the course.
 Make sure that your students have easy access to the course syllabus by handing out hard copies on the first day of class and (if applicable) posting a digital copy on the course website.